New giraffe enclosure now open!

 Come and catch a glimpse of our three remarkable giraffes as they settle in and enjoy their newly built enclosure.

 The enclosure is open with plenty of exciting things to do and see and lots of great viewing opportunities of the giraffe when they are outside, which is often.
-The actual giraffe house itself might be closed from time-to-time when you visit so the giraffe can adjust to their new indoor space.

 An adventure to Cameroon